 As positive as email is, it’s important to understand proper email etiquette in order to avoid business pitfalls.
-There can be unintended consequences when we let the rules slide.
+When we let the rule slide you risk unintended consequences.

 To make sure you never fall afoul of digital communication, here are four things to keep in mind when emailing potential client or customers.